mnemosyne-proj/mnemosyne/mnemosyne/mnemosyne/libmnemosyne/docs/source/index.rst

 Before the data is passed to the Renderer, Filters can be applied to it.
-This is an extra level of flexibility, and can be used to generate LaTeX, convert relative paths to absolute paths, etc ..
+This is an extra level of flexibility, and can be used to generate LaTeX, convert relative paths to absolute paths, etc ...

+To determine which cards are active (i.e.) participate in the review process, a mechanism of ActivityCriterion and CriterionApplier is used.

 In order to make it easier for other GUI frontends to be written, all the logic typically needed for GUIs, but that is independent of the actual GUI toolkit